smalewski/gsd/README.md

 ```
 $ gsd eval examples/bas-1.gsd
 ```

+By default the interpreter typechecks and evaluates programs.
+If the flag `-t` is present the interpreter will only typecheck the source file, returning the type of the last expression.

 Matching strategies can be selected using flags.
 The following command evaluates the contents of